 • Have a sidebar on your pages for 300px wide ads.

-• 50% of your traffic from the US, Canada, UK or Australia
+• 50% of your traffic comes from the United States, Canada, the United Kingdom, or Australia

 • Must have a minimum of 6 ads per page (in the Propel category)

-I recently contacted Monumetric about their requirements, and they let me know that since the onset of Covid-19 they have had an overwhelming number of applicants and have temporarily increased their pageview requirements so that new editors are accepted.
-Here is what they shared:
+I recently contacted Monumetric about their requirements, and they informed me that since the start of Covid-19, they have had an overwhelming number of applicants and have temporarily increased their pageview requirements for new publishers to be accepted.
+Here's what they shared:

-“Due to Covid-19, we have been inundated with additional requests from publishers hoping to monetize their websites to help supplement their revenue.
-At this time, we are unable to service sites with less than 35 page views per month for at least six months due to the large backlog of requests that we must process first.
-We are working diligently on each one in the order they were received and doing our best to get listings approved for each one. »
+"Due to Covid-19, we have been inundated with additional requests from publishers hoping to monetize their websites to help supplement their income.
+At the moment, we are unable to process sites with fewer than 35,000 page views per month for at least six months due to the significant backlog of requests we must process first.
+We are working diligently on each one in the order it was received and are doing our best to get ad approval for each one."

 Monumetric Blog Ad Network Payments